dmadole/MiniDOS-sedit/readme.md

 | `Backspace` | Move to prior digit        |
 | `Return`    | Move to start of next line |

 Note that following editor mode, the "write" command needs to be issued to commit the data back to disk.
-Otherwise, if another sector is read, or the program exited, any changes made int he buffer will be discarded.
+Otherwise, if another sector is read, or the program exited, any changes made to the buffer will be discarded.